The-Aether-Team/.github/README.md

 # .github
-The global repository for Gilded Games' organization.
+The global repository for The Aether Team's organization.